 The need for forgiveness in bankruptcy extends beyond forgiving debts.
+Self-care requires that you forgive yourself.

 Kansas City bankruptcy lawyer Rachel Foley wrote about forgiveness in the bankruptcy context.